Rancho Santa Fe, California

 Eventually one or the other, black or white, would be captured and tied.
 Once the rope was undraped from the horn of the western saddle, you’d have your bad guy or your hero bound around a tree or chair, wrists secured and probably his ankles, stuffed inside his mouth a bandanna to keep him from calling out for help from the no one there, and over it all the rising sound of an ominous musical air.

-Or else, black-hat ambushes white-hat and ties him up, and white-hat will have through cleverness to work loose his bonds on some sort of knife’s edge nobody knows about that he keeps concealed in a compartment in his boot, or rub them on a rock or board to abrade and sever them so he can loop back around and release his captured friend, or, better, the brunette called Dale or Penny to which he is married, affianced, or secretly attracted.
-He’ll surprise the heavy, stubbled at his campfire smugly scarfing pork and beans, and of course then bind him up and so return to (a), transport and turn him over to authorities more senior, who will jail or try or hang him, or he might get away (his gang will help with this), and on we go to the chase again.
+Or else, black-hat ambushes white-hat and ties him up, and white-hat will have through cleverness to work loose his bonds on some sort of knife’s edge nobody knows about that he keeps concealed in a compartment in his boot, or rub them on a rock or board to abrade and sever them so he can loop back around and release his also-captured friend, or, better, the brunette called Dale or Penny he is married, affianced, or secretly attracted to.
+He’ll surprise the heavy, stubbled at his campfire, smugly scarfing pork and beans, and of course then bind him up and so return to A., transport and turn him over to authorities more senior, who will jail or try or hang him, or he might get away (his gang will help with this), and on we go to the chase again.

 And though I owned no horse to canter nor equipage beyond a plywood rubber-band clothes-pin pistol, and my neckerchief and boots and cowboy hat were red, I did have access in the garage to a reel of twine.
 I decided to perform what in later years I’d learn to term a proof of principle.
 I fetched some line, and when the house went quiet after lunch, I lashed myself to the headboard of the bottom bunk.
 What I twisted around and through the pinewood rails and spindles did not resemble the coiling cowboys fashioned on the screen.
 Yet aesthetic sense went unoffended: the work was operative; therefore it sufficed.